 ingredients for tempeh tacos laid out on a board with ingredients labeled.

-Pickled shallots and chile peppers.
-For the very best vegan tacos, do not skip the pickled stuff.
-Quickly pickling shallots and chile peppers (like fresno chiles or jalapeƱos) in vinegar and maple syrup adds a burst of brightness, vibrancy, and just a touch of sweetness to every bite.
+• Pickled shallots and chile peppers: Do not skip the pickled stuff!
+Quickly pickling shallots and chile peppers (like fresno chiles or jalapeños) in vinegar and maple syrup adds a burst of brightness, vibrancy, and a touch of sweetness to every bite.

 Step-by-step instructions